Our Nursery

 Our Nursery – The children, their safety, their happiness and learning is at the heart of everything we do at Chuckles.
 We aim to develop good relationships with parents, as Parents know their children best and are the first teachers.

 Starting nursery is a huge step for babies and parents.
 We know the first few years of a child’s life will impact on the rest of their life, so getting it right early is the best start you can give your child.
 The role of the key person to nurture their key child and secure firm secondary attachments will form the basis of your child’s journey and will be fundamental to their development.
 They will then thrive and learn whilst building life long friendships with other children, whom they will grow up with and learn from.
-All childcare providers are required to follow the early years curriculum.
+All childcare providers are required to follow the EARLY YEARS CURRICULUM.

 Children learn through